Italo Calvino: Later life and work

 During the summer of 1985, Calvino prepared a series of texts on literature for the Charles Eliot Norton Lectures to be delivered at Harvard University in the fall.
-On 6 September, he was admitted to the hospital of Santa Maria della Scala in Siena (now a museum) where he died during the night between 18 and 19 September of a cerebral hemorrhage.
+On 6 September 1985, Calvino suffered a stroke in his villa in Roccamare, where he was preparing for a lecture tour of the United States.
+Initially hospitalized at the Misericordia hospital in Grosseto, he was transferred to the hospital of Santa Maria della Scala in Siena (now a museum).
+After partially regaining consciousness, his condition worsened and he died during the night of 18/19 September of a cerebral haemorrhage, aged sixty-one.
+He is buried in the cemetery-garden of Castiglione della Pescaia.
 His lecture notes were published posthumously in Italian in 1988 and in English as Six Memos for the Next Millennium in 1993.